Roger Ingram: Early life

-The youngest of three children, Ingram was born November 13, 1957 in Pasadena, California.
+The youngest of three children, Ingram was born November 13, 1957, in Pasadena, California.
 His mother ran the household and worked as a tailor and dressmaker from their home in Eagle Rock, Los Angeles; his father was a freelance artist, actor, and musician.
 His father worked as a staff animator on early Popeye cartoons and several early Disney animations, including the movie Fantasia.
 He hosted a radio show in Los Angeles in the 1930s, singing and playing ukulele.
 During the 1940s and 50's he worked in Hollywood as a singer and actor and was in over thirty movie and TV shows, including Gentlemen Prefer Blondes, Superman, and Titanic.

 He played saxophone and harmonica and brought Ingram to hear Louis Armstrong, Harry James, Duke Ellington, Count Basie, Al Hirt, Buddy Rich, Barney Bigard, Jack Teagarden, Kid Ory, Woody Herman, Rafael Méndez, and Teddy Buckner.
 He gave Ingram his first trumpet and mouthpiece in 1965.
-The horn is a bare, brass trumpet made in American-occupied post-war Japan.
+The trumpet is a bare brass horn made in post-war Japan during the American occupation.
 The bell is stamped "Koondr, Kailangan Tokyo."

 Ingram began playing the trumpet at age eight.
 Growing up in Los Angeles, he became acquainted with Hollywood session trumpeters.
 Many of these introductions came through John Rinaldo, his band director at Eagle Rock High School.
 Rinaldo's jazz program included others who went on to become professionals, such as drummers Carlos Vega and Sam Wiley, bassists Scott Colley and David Stone, guitarist Larry Koonse, saxophonists Doug Rinaldo, Brian Mitchell, and Gary Hypes, trombonists Arturo Velasco and Luis Bonilla, pianist Guy Steiner, and trumpeters Bobby Muzingo and Buddy Gordon.
 Through Rinaldo, Ingram was able to meet and study with Bobby Shew and Laroon Holt.
 Ingram's teachers included Bud Brisbois, Mannie Klein, Roy Stevens, Don Raffell, Bobby Findley, Carmine Caruso, Reynold Schilke, James Stamp, Uan Rasey, Mel Broiles, and Dan Jacobs.

 Career

 Early performing

 At sixteen, Ingram toured with Louie Bellson, sharing section duties with Blue Mitchell, Bobby Shew, Cat Anderson, and Frank Szabo.
-His first international gigs were with that group during the 1974 Belvedere King Size Jazz Festival Tour at Varsity Stadium in Toronto, the Winnipeg Arena in Winnipeg, and the Pacific Coliseum in Vancouver, Canada.
-After his stint with Bellson, he graduated from high school and then joined Quincy Jones or a fall tour.
+His first international gigs were with the group during the 1974 Belvedere King Size Jazz Festival Tour at Varsity Stadium in Toronto, the Winnipeg Arena in Winnipeg, and the Pacific Coliseum in Vancouver, Canada.
+After his stint with Bellson, he graduated from high school and then joined Quincy Jones on a fall tour.
 After that tour, he spent a year touring with Connie Stevens, playing lead trumpet for the first time.

 At eighteen, Ingram played first trumpet with singer Tom Jones and toured with him for six years.
 After that, he moved to Las Vegas, where for two years he gained experience playing on the Las Vegas Strip.